bleskomat/bleskomat-bills-firmware/README.md

 #### Install ITL Driver and Validator Manager

+Copy the software and datasets that you downloaded from the vendor to the shared folder.
+Unzip the zip archives as needed.

 On the Windows VM, open the shared folder.
 Find "ITL Drivers / IF17 / IF17 Driver Installer.exe".
 Copy this executable to the desktop.

 Before running the executable, you will need to reboot Windows into a special boot mode that will allow you to install unsigned drivers.
-Follow these instructions:
+Below are the installation instructions included with the ITL Driver software.
+Open Command Prompt as administrator to run the shutdown command.
 ```
 Windows 8 requires drivers to be signed by microsoft.
 This will prevent installation of ITL
 drivers being installed.